rosalinekarr/storacha-interview/README.md

 # [RFC] Instance Usage Monitoring & Billing

 This document is an example RFC that I'm writing for the Storacha interview process.
-For this example, I've chosen some of the work I did on my last project —Nightingale Open Science— as a consultant at Carbon Five.
+For this example, I've chosen some of the work I did on my last project as a consultant at Carbon Five, Nightingale Open Science.
 For Nightingale, I led development of the initial MVP from conception to launch with a team of three that grew to seven by the time the project ended.
 Since leaving Carbon Five, I've kept up with Nightingale, and I'm very proud to say that the platform we built has since led to some real progress in the areas of breast cancer detection and tuberculosis treatment.
-Find more about their work on [their blog here](https://www.ngsci.org/updates).
+Find more about Nightingale's work on [their blog](https://www.ngsci.org/updates).

 ## Author